-

 About our research

-The centre’s interconnected research and clinical programs will focus on three grand challenges.
+The centre’s interconnected research and clinical programs are designed to tackle three grand challenges in immune health.
 These include how to:

 • Predict who is most at risk of developing an immune disease

-• Measure, monitor and modify the immune system to maintain optimal health and avoid illness
+• Measure, monitor and modify the immune system to maintain optimal health and prevent disease

-• Accelerate personalised treatment approaches for immune diseases.
+• Advance the development of personalised treatment approaches for immune-related conditions.

 Research focus